MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

 ---
 ms.assetid:
 title: Create a SQL MI
-description: This article describes how to create a SCOM managed instance to monitor workloads by using System Center Operations Manager functionality on Azure.
+description: This article describes how to create a SQL managed instance in a dedicated subnet of virtual network.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck